caseygomez/Female-Representation-In-The-Film-Industry/README.md

 ![writing_residuals](https://github.com/caseygomez/Capstone/blob/accuracy/Images/writing_residuals.png)

 ---
-### Tableau
+### Tableau Visualizations
-Using Tableau connections, all csv files produced from the database were linked via the movie id column from the metadata table.
-There were key values that were consistently used throughout the dashboard; release date, average percentage female, keyword, countries, companies.
+Using Tableau connections, all of the .csv files produced in Postgres were linked via the movie id column in the metadata table.
+The key metrics that were evaluated in the dashboard were movie release date, average percentage female crew members, genre, keyword, production countries, and production companies.

 *Female Percentage for All Departments*
 ![all_departmentes_line](https://github.com/caseygomez/Capstone/blob/main/Images/tableau_all.png)